patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/upgrade.md

 **React**

-- Renamed the `isHoverable` prop for Table components to `isClickable`.
-This rule provides a fix for the `Tr` component when using our new default, composable implementation of Table.
-If using our now deprecated implementation of Table with the `rows` prop passed in, only an error message will be thrown and any usage of `isHoverable` will need to be updated manually [((#9083))](https://github.com/patternfly/patternfly-react/pull/9083)
+- (Needs manual updates) Renamed the `isHoverable` property to `isClickable`.
+This rule provides a fix for the `Tr` component when using our new default, composable implementation of `Table`.
+If using our deprecated v4 implementation of `Table` with the `rows` property passed in, only an error message will be thrown and any usage of `isHoverable` will need to be updated manually [((#9083))](https://github.com/patternfly/patternfly-react/pull/9083)

     Previous implementation: